PotcFdk/SteamDiscoveryQueueAutoSkipper/README.md

 ## Release Notes

+### 0.10 (released 2021-01-13)
+- REMOVE: ItemReward handler (page/data is gone from the Steam pages)

 ### 0.9 (released 2020-12-29)
-- NEW: winter sale 2020: add support for auto-claiming stickers (ItemReward)
+- NEW: winter sale 2020: support for auto-claiming stickers (ItemReward)

 ### 0.8 (released 2020-12-25)
 - NEW: the script now notifies you when you can get cards by browsing the discovery queue